centrifugal/centrifuge-go/README.md

 - [x] connect with JWT
 - [x] connect with custom header
 - [x] automatic reconnect in case of errors, network problems etc
-- [x] exponential backoff for reconnect
+- [x] an exponential backoff for reconnect
 - [x] connect and disconnect events
 - [x] handle disconnect reason
-- [x] subscribe on channel and handle asynchronous Publications
+- [x] subscribe on a channel and handle asynchronous Publications
 - [x] handle Join and Leave messages
 - [x] handle Unsubscribe notifications
 - [x] reconnect on subscribe timeout